How to Complete & File CMS-838 Medicare Credit Balance Reports: A Detailed Guide

 • Overpaid because of errors made in calculating beneficiary deductible and/or coinsurance amounts; or

-• A hospital that bills and is paid for outpatient services included in a beneficiary’s inpatient claim.
 Credit balances would not include proper payments made by Medicare in excess of a provider’s charges such as DRG payments made to hospitals under the Medicare prospective payment system.

 For purposes of completing the CMS-838, a Medicare credit balance is an amount determined to be refundable to Medicare.
 Generally, when a provider receives an improper or excess payment for a claim, it is reflected in their accounting records (patient accounts receivable) as a “credit.”
 However, Medicare credit balances include monies due the program regardless of its classification in a provider’s accounting records.

-For example, if a provider maintains credit balance accounts for a stipulated period; e.g., 90 days, and then transfers the accounts or writes them off to a holding account, this does not relieve the provider of its liability to the program.
+For example, if a provider maintains credit balance accounts for a stipulated period (e.g., 90 days) and then transfers the accounts or writes them off to a holding account, this does not relieve the provider of its liability to the program.
 In these instances, the provider must identify and repay all monies due the Medicare program.
 Only Medicare credit balances are reported on the CMS-838.

 To help determine whether a refund is due to Medicare, another insurer, the patient, or beneficiary, refer to the sections of the manual [each provider manual will have the appropriate cite for that manual] that pertain to eligibility and **Medicare Secondary Payer (MSP) admissions procedures**.

-Submitting the CMS-838
+Submitting the CMS-838 Form

 Report all Medicare credit balances shown in your records regardless of when they occurred.
 You are responsible for reporting and repaying all improper or excess payments you have received from the time you began participating in the Medicare program.
 Once you identify and report a credit balance on the CMS-838 report, do not report the same credit balance on subsequent CMS-838 reports.

-Completing the CMS-838
+Detailed Instructions for Completing the CMS-838

 The detail page requires specific information on each credit balance on a claim-by-claim basis.
 This page provides space to address 17 claims, but you may add additional lines or reproduce the form as many times as necessary to accommodate all of the credit balances that you have reported.
-An electronic file (or hard copy) of the detail page is available from your FI.
+An electronic file (or hard copy) of the detail page is available from your FI/MAC.

-You may submit the detail page(s) on a diskette furnished by your contractor or by a secure electronic transmission as long as the transmission method and format are acceptable to your FI.
+You may submit the detail page(s) on a diskette furnished by your contractor or by a secure electronic transmission as long as the transmission method and format are acceptable to your FI/MAC.
 Segregate Part A credit balances from Part B credit balances by reporting them on separate detail pages.

 Begin completing the CMS-838 by providing the information required in the heading area of the detail page(s) as follows: